-The group previously traveled to Debra Berhan, which is a rural community community about 75 miles northeast of the capital city Addis Ababa, in January and June 2015.
+The group previously traveled to Debra Berhan, which is a rural community about 75 miles northeast of the capital city Addis Ababa, in January and June 2015.
 On those trips, initial work was started in developing a collaborative public health partnership with the goal of improving child nutrition.
 PHWB meet with faculty, staff and students at Debre Berhan University to develop this relationship.

 During this past trip, the group was ready to implement educational workshops and seminars and conduct additional research about teacher needs and preferences.
 Highlights from PHWB’s January 2016 include:

 - Presenting “Mylnjera” to 60 students in two local primary schools, which categorized popular food dishes based on nutritional content and benefits.
 Based on data from previous trips on children’s food preferences, the presentation was an adapted version of the U.S. “My Plate” program.

 - Presenting seminars to the Debre Berhan University community, which provided an overview of the intersection of public health and urban agriculture in limited resource communities and an overview of contemporary food borne illness and risk management.